Skip to content

 View all vacancies in this region

-With experience, you could become a supervisor or manager.
+With experience, you could become a supervisor or manager at an animal centre or in a pet store.

-You could become self-employed and run your own business like dog walking, puppy training or pet sitting.
-You may be able to open your own kennels or cattery or set up an animal rescue charity.
+You could be self-employed and run your own business, like dog walking, animal day care or pet sitting services.
+You may be able to open your own kennels or cattery, or set up an animal rescue charity.

-You could also use your experience to move into other animal care careers, like veterinary nursing, or find work in a conservation or wildlife park.
-There may also be opportunities to go into animal training, for example as an assistance dog instructor.
+You could also use your experience to move into related careers, like veterinary nursing, or find work in a conservation or wildlife park.
+There may also be opportunities to go into animal training as an assistance dog instructor.

 You can find out more about careers in animal care from the National Land Based College UK and the College of Animal Welfare.